Frederik Meijer Gardens & Sculpture Park: Permanent collection

-Frederik Meijer Gardens and Sculpture Park primarily collects the work of sculptors.
+Frederik Meijer Gardens & Sculpture Park primarily collects the work of sculptors.
 It also contains drawings, provided they were created by artists who identify as sculptors.
 As of May 2015, the permanent collection contained over 300 artworks.
 It features works by prominent British and American sculptors including Claes Oldenburg, Louise Bourgeois, Richard Serra, Barbara Hepworth, and Henry Moore, in addition to major works by the international artists Coosje van Bruggen, Ai Weiwei, Beverly Pepper, and Jaume Plensa.

-Fred and Lena Meijer purchased a second work by glass artist Dale Chihuly in 2009 as an addition to the permanent collection.
+Fred and Lena Meijer purchased another large work by glass artist Dale Chihuly in 2009 as an addition to the permanent collection.

 In 2016, the museum acquired the archives of sculptor Beverly Pepper, over 900 works on paper.
 Following the museum's acquisition of Iron Tree by Ai Weiwei, a major exhibition of his work was held at the Gardens in 2017.

 The collection contains numerous outdoor monumental sculptures throughout the property and also indoors in the conservatory, specialty gardens, and gallery.
 Among the many highlights for visitors is The American Horse, sculpted by Nina Akamu as a homage to the original commission to Leonardo da Vinci of the Duke of Milan, as well as works by Auguste Rodin and Degas in the Victorian Conservatory.

 Temporary exhibitions

-The Sculpture Program of the Gardens features three temporary exhibitions annually.
-Featured exhibitions have included works by Andy Goldsworthy, Tom Otterness, Magdalena Abakanowicz, and George Rickey.
+The Sculpture Program of the Gardens features temporary exhibitions.
+Featured exhibitions have included works by Andy Goldsworthy, Tom Otterness, Magdalena Abakanowicz, Yinka Shonibare, Jim Dine, and George Rickey.

 Seasonal events

 Meijer Gardens supports two large seasonal exhibition events, both started in 1995 when the facility first opened: The Fred & Dorothy Fichter Butterflies Are Blooming, and the Christmas and Holiday Traditions.

 Fred & Dorothy Fichter Butterflies Are Blooming is held annually in the Lena Meijer Conservatory from March 1 through April 30; it is one of the largest temporary butterfly exhibits in the nation, with thousands of tropical butterflies from Central America, South America, and Asia.
 The butterfly exhibit is well attended and popular with visitors of all ages.

 Christmas and Holiday Traditions takes place from November through the first week of January.
 The Gardens' annual event includes the display of holiday items and symbols of more than 40 nations and cultures.
-In 2012, the event reportedly offered "horse-drawn carriage rides" through the "candle-lit sculpture park".